Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 Hence, he corrected that he should have compared about 5% of the global emissions from livestock with about 14% from transport (Mottet et al. 20183).

-Since greenhouse gases are essential protagonists of this topic, we have to make a quick digression to understand how eating meat can impact climate change.
+Since greenhouse gases are essential protagonists of this topic, we must quickly digress to understand how eating meat can impact climate change.

-In the earth’s atmosphere, some gases can absorb the energy of the sun.
+Some gases can absorb the sun’s energy in the earth’s atmosphere.
 Because they trap the sun’s heat and let less of it back into space, such as a greenhouse does, they are called greenhouse gases.

 When it comes to meat consumption, the following greenhouse gases are addressed (EPA 20184):

-Additionally, the so-called greenhouse effect describes the earth’s gases remaining in its atmosphere, trapping heat and causing climate change.
+The so-called greenhouse effect also describes the earth’s gases remaining in its atmosphere, trapping heat and causing climate change.

 If greenhouse gases continue to rise, more heat is trapped.
 As a result, we witness global warming.